nachaat-f/nawy_project/README.md

 **Otherwise
-you have a dockerfile in the frontend and one in the backend and one that it is docker-compose.yaml
+you have a dockerfile in the frontend and one in the backend and one that it is docker-compose.yaml on the whole project